- Clinical Director of Pharmacy & Medicines Optimisation – Mildred Johnson

 Assistants

-Clerical & Administrative staff
+Clerical and administrative staff

-Last, but not least, the pharmacy department employs a number of clerical and administrative staff to support all of the pharmacy services.
+The department employs a number of clerical and administrative staff to support all of the pharmacy services.
 Communication, maintaining computer databases, keeping records of orders, preparation of reports and helping with the day to day smooth running of the department are among the jobs undertaken.